mfrox/tendon-kinematics-utah/README.md

   The five fields are described in detail in the header file `tendon/TendonResult.h`.

+### apps

-`apps`: Some example command-line applications to be useful and to show how to use this library.
+Some example command-line applications to be useful and to show how to use this library.

 - `tendon_shape_example`: Example of how to hard-code a robot specification and perform a shape computation.
 Provides timing of running a 3-tendon robot